mbsa-tud/tsad_platform/README.md

 #### (Optional) Enable optimization for your model

-To enable the built-in optimization for your model, open the file `tsad_platform > src > config > tsad_platform_config_optimization.json`.
+To enable the built-in optimization for your model, open the file `tsad_platform > config > tsad_platform_config_optimization.json`.
-Add your model name as a new key, but replace all non-letter and non-number character with underscores.
+Add your model name as a new key, but replace all non-letter and non-number characters with underscores.
 Then name the hyperparameters you want to optimize as new keys within this new field.
+Only hyperparameters which are defined in the `hyperparameters` field of the `options` struct of your model can be optimized.
 See the following example for the `FC AE` for reference:

 ```json
 {